 - Scaly skin,

-There are a number of conditions that can result in folliculitis in dogs including:
+Several conditions can result in Folliculitis in dogs, including:

 - Cushing’s disease,